sumust/mlfortherestofus/README.md

-# AI for the Rest of Us - Lectures & Demos
+# AI for the Rest of Us (Lectures by Dr. Keshav Pingali)

-This website will host the materials for the ML course Description and details to be added
+This website will host the materials for the AI for the Rest of Us course Description and details to be added

 ## Schedule